 The main difference between 3G and 4G is the data speed.
 4G is faster when using the internet, etc on your mobile phone.

 However, the data volume required for a GPS car tracking device is quite low so the speed of 3G is more than sufficient.

-Car trackers have been available to work with the 2G (slower) network for many years but telecoms companies like Telstra in Australia have shutdown the 2G network on the 1st December 2016 and Optus and Vodafone (in Australia) are closing 2G networks in favour of 3G and 4G.
+Car trackers have been available to work with the 2G (slower) network for many years but telecoms companies like Telstra in Australia have shutdown their 2G network on the 1st December 2016 and Optus and Vodafone (in Australia) are closing 2G networks also (in 2017) in favour of 3G and 4G.

 Cheap overseas models – do they work and what are the risks?

 In the aim of saving some money on the hardware some car owners may look to buying an overseas supplied GPS car tracker.
 The dangers with that are:

 - The car tracking device may not work in Australia (as it may operate on another frequency that is not used in Australia – real “techie” type stuff you don’t want to deal with).
 Most times they specify 2G or 3G but you still need to double check that.

 - Little or no warranty on the hardware.
 If you have a problem would you pay for shipping back to the overseas supplier for them to check it?

 - Difficult to use software, or software that doesn’t have the features you want

 - The software displays in a non-English language, or if English difficult to read and use